 - Preheat the oven to 250°C/ 480°F

-- Line a 4-inch cake tin with baking paper*
+- Line a 4-inch cake tin with parchment paper*

-- Beat the cream cheese with a rubber spatula/ wooden spoon until smooth
+- Beat the cream cheese in a large mixing bowl with a rubber spatula/ wooden spoon until smooth

 - Add the sugar, cornstarch and vanilla bean paste